 Let’s face it.
 All of that is tough to live with.
 In no way would I ever blame anyone who missed the clues.
 It’s hard enough to fathom suicide if someone says outright, “I want to kill myself.”

 Saying, “There is nothing you could’ve done,” frustrates those who’ve lost someone to suicide.
-It’s like you’re saying, “I don’t want to hear any more so I’ll say this to make you feel better.”
+It’s like you’re saying, “I don’t want to hear anymore so I’ll say this to make you feel better.”
 It’s like someone wants to talk us out of how we feel.
-It is hard to know what to say.
-So don’t say.

 Just listen.
 That should be easy.